-He was a member of the Council of Economic Advisors from 1993-95, during the Clinton administration, and served as CEA chairman from 1995-97.
+Professor Joseph Stiglitz was a member of the Council of Economic Advisers from 1993-95, during the Clinton administration, and served as CEA chairman from 1995-97.
 He then became Chief Economist and Senior Vice-President of the World Bank from 1997-2000.

 His work has helped explain the circumstances in which markets do not work well, and how selective government intervention can improve their performance.

-Recognized around the world as a leading economic educator, he has written textbooks that have been translated into more than a dozen languages.
-He founded one of the leading economics journals, The Journal of Economic Perspectives.
-He has recently come out with a new book, The Roaring Nineties (W.W.
-Norton).
-His book Globalization and Its Discontents (W.W.
-Norton June 2001) has been translated into 20 languages and is an international best-seller.
+Recognised around the world as a leading economic educator, Stiglitz has written textbooks that have been translated into more than a dozen languages.
+His book Globalisation and Its Discontents (W.W.
+Norton, 2001) was translated into 35 languages and sold more than one million copies worldwide.